 All applicants to Christendom College undergo the same highly competitive review process.
 If the Admissions Office finds an application compelling, the alumni connection could represent an additional point of interest about the candidate.
 The alumni affiliation, however, cannot serve to counterbalance weaknesses or shortcomings in an application.
 Admitted children or grandchildren of alumni have the same level of academic and extracurricular achievement as other admitted students.
 If there is any “advantage” in having an alumni connection, it is the opportunity that the student has had over his or her lifetime to hear firsthand what makes Christendom such a unique educational institution.
 Anecdotes and advice offered by alumni in the family, along with the information available in print and online, may help a student to more clearly articulate his or her personal fit with Christendom.

 Things you can do to help your son/daughter prepare to possibly attend Christendom:

-- At the beginning of Junior year of high school, sign your son/daughter up with the Admissions Office so that they may receive mailings/emails from the Admissions Office.
+- During Sophomore Year of high school, sign your son/daughter up with the Admissions Office so that they will receive mailings/emails from the Admissions Office.

 - At the beginning or midway through Junior Year, have your son/daughter take the SAT, ACT, or CLT for the first time.
 Christendom awards academic scholarships to incoming students based on the results of these standardized tests.
 The higher score a student receives, the better chance they have of receiving more scholarship money.
 Additionally, we super-score, so students are strongly encouraged to select a standardized test and take that one multiple times to qualify for the most scholarship money possible.

 - Schedule a visit to campus during Junior Year.
 Much has changed over the years and it is important for your son/daughter to see the campus for his/herself and to make it their own.